 What if we went off script?
 What if we embraced their imagined war and made it real?
 I don't mean armed conflict, of course, but an unflinching war of ideas.
 Perhaps this would give them exactly what they most want - an enemy they could use to incite fear and raise dollars.
 But in a way, they already have this even without our participation.

 Instead of using our limited public forums to defend ourselves against Christian extremists, what do you suppose would happen if we went on the offensive?
 Imagine an atheist saying something like the following on national TV:

 We all know that there is no actual war on Christmas and that windbags like Bill O'Reilly talk about it just to raise money for Christian extremists groups.
 But maybe there should be a war - not necessarily on Christmas itself - but on the Christian extremism responsible for spreading hate and blocking our educational and scientific progress as a nation.If nothing else, might this force the mainstream media to discuss Christian extremism and how it impacts our nation?
-I submit that this would be an excellent starting point.
+Might that not be a place to start?

 Personally, I'm on board with boycotting Christmas altogether as just another celebration of superstition.
-But I recognize that this idea has little traction in the atheist community and am fine with that.
-Christmas isn't the problem; Christian extremism (and arguably Christianity itself) is the problem.
+But I recognize that this idea has little traction in the atheist community, and am fine with that.
+After all, Christmas isn't the problem; Christian extremism (and arguably Christianity itself) is the problem.